What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Hollywood Walk of Fame

 Got a favorite celeb in mind?
-Save yourself some time and visit walkoffame.com to discover exactly where your idol’s star is located and beeline to it.
+We’d recommend saving yourself some time and visit walkoffame.com to discover exactly where your idol’s star is located and beeline to it.

-One of the top points of interest in Hollywood, CA, the Hollywood Walk of Fame is a great place to take a leisurely stroll and rest up for your next adventure.
-If you’d like to see more of Hollywood than the Walk of Fame, consider taking a bus tour that’ll bring you to major attractions throughout America’s showbiz capital, including the famed TCL Chinese Theater and Dolby Theater.
+Want to see more of Hollywood than the Walk of Fame on a time crunch?
+We’d suggest considering taking a bus tour that’ll bring you to major attractions throughout America’s showbiz capital, including the famed TCL Chinese Theater and Dolby Theater.

 Enjoy a breath of fresh air at Griffith Park